Dashlane Password Manager Review 2023

 Support

 There are two ways to contact Dashlane's support team.
-Monday to Friday, you can receive live chat support from 9-5.
-Each time we tested this, we received assistance within less than a minute.
+Monday to Friday, you can use the live chat from 9-5.
+Each time we tested this, we were helped within less than a minute.

 Outside of these times, you can request support through the contact form.
-With this method, we had to wait around 21 hours for a response.
+For this, we waited around 21 hours for an answer.

 In the event that you prefer to solve issues on your own, Dashlane also has a well-curated static support center that includes comprehensive help articles and guides.
 Here, you'll find a number of articles about the changeover from Dashlane's desktop version to its web app.
 The help center also features a search function.

-Taken together, we felt well looked after by Dashlane, being able to quickly find competent and quick answers to our queries.
+Taken together, we felt well looked after by Dashlane, being able to quickly find or receive informative answers to our questions.

 Visit Website